The Warping module is a feature of the Output Setup. It is there to let you distort an output to adjust it precisely on your projection surface.

 To use the warping feature, your output needs to be in "Setup" mode (the more advanced one, accessible fromor Output → Setup...).

-There are two warping types: Perspective and Linear and both can be combined.
+There are two warping types: Perspective and Points and both can be combined.

-Perspective warping allows you to adjust the corner of a screen to skew its rendering in the output.
+Perspective warping allows you to adjust the corners of a Screen to skew its rendering in the output while keeping the perspective effect.
 For instance it can be used to correct the shape of the output and make it rectangular if your projector is not perpendicular to the projection surface (like a keystone correction).

 - On the right, select "Perspective" for the Warping type (it's the default one).